 Rabbits and rats have different nutritional requirements, especially with one being a herbivore and one an omnivore.
 This means that, even if a rabbit’s food does not contain any ingredients that are toxic to a rat, it is nutritionally beneficial.
 If a rat gets into the bag of rabbit food and eats a small amount of the contents, it shouldn’t be cause for concern, although you should check the ingredients to be sure.

-5 Rat Treats You Can Feed
+The 5 Rat Treats You Can Safely Feed Them

 While you shouldn’t feed rabbit food to your rat, it is a good idea to offer some variety and a little excitement to its diet.
 Below are five treats that are considered healthy as occasional treats: